mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Main Rulebook v2.md

 ## VARGR

-Vargr are an Intelligent Major Race derived from Ancient genetic manipulations of Terran carnivore/chaser stock, apparently dating from approximately the same time that humanity was scattered to the stars.
+Vargr are an Intelligent Major Race derived from Ancient genetic manipulations of [[Terra|Terran]] carnivore/chaser stock, apparently dating from approximately the same time that humanity was scattered to the stars.

 Inhabiting a region rimward of the Imperium, the Vargr were for years a puzzle to Imperial xenologists.
 The Vargr biochemistry and genetic makeup are almost identical with a number of terrestrial animals, but differ radically from most of the flora and fauna indigenous to Lair, the purported Vargr home world.
-Researches during the early years of the Third Imperium concluded them to be the result of genetic manipulation of transplanted Terran animals of the family Canidae, almost certainly of genus Canis.
+Researches during the early years of the Third Imperium concluded them to be the result of genetic manipulation of transplanted [[Terra|Terran]] animals of the family Canidae, almost certainly of genus Canis.
 The obvious conclusion, supported by archeological evidence, is that the race known as the Ancients was responsible.

 Physically, the Vargr are not very impressive.
 The typical Vargr is about 1.6 meters in height and weighs approximately 60 kilograms.
 They have approximately the same physical parameters as humans and are able to use the same equipment without modification or additional instruction.
 On average their reactions are slightly faster than those of the typical human, but individuals vary widely.
 The Vargr senses of smell and sight are superior to those of humans.